lauren1314/CipherLock-Password-Manager/README.md

 # CipherLock-Password-Manager
 This projects aims to allow users to be able to safely input and retrieve their different online account and passwords through the system once it has been registered and saved into the database.
 The system is created using Tkinter which is a GUI Library that allows me to add in widgets such as buttons, text boxes which users can interact with.
 The code also uses libraries such as secrets and strings to asssit me in generating values and letters (passcode generation).

-The code first starts off with important the 3 libraries which i have mentioned above which are Tkinter, Secrests and Strings, these three components are key to creating this entire system and looks of the GUI.
+The code first starts off with important the 3 libraries which i have mentioned above which are Tkinter, Secrets and Strings, these three components are key to creating this entire system and looks of the GUI. i made the system a small widget as i wanted the system to be something that is not too complicated and east to access and that it doesnt fill up the entire home screen.

 Next in the code is the checkin the admin credientials used to login for the user which i have alredy present in this system